“Vision without action is merely a dream. Action without vision just passes the time. Vision with action can change the world.” – Joel A. Barker

 2) Balance sheet

 This piece of financial reporting software offers a snapshot of your assets and liabilities (aka debts) at a given moment in time.
-It’s definitely possible to be in trouble with your profitability and cashflow situations while having a healthy balance sheet – (especially if you have a lot of money tied up in physical inventory), and this report will help you dig deeper, assisting your strategic decision-making.
+It’s definitely possible to fall into bother with your profitability and cash flow situations while having a healthy balance sheet (especially if you have a lot of money tied up in physical inventory), and this report will help you dig deeper, assisting your strategic decision-making.

 **click to enlarge**